ShawnChenOfficial/Portfolio-MVC/README.md

 # Shawn's Portfolio
-A portfolio website written in C# and Vue.js from scratch, based on the ASP.NET Core MVC framework.
+A portfolio website written in C# and Vue.js (as the alternative of js) from scratch, based on the ASP.NET Core MVC framework.

 # Purpose
 The purpose is to show my personal information, awards I have won, and some projects I have done in my Bachelor degree study.